Viorel Cataramă

-Viorel Cataramă (born January 31, 1955, Bacău, Bacău County, Romania) is a Romanian businessman and politician who founded the furniture manufacturer Elvila in 1990.
-In 2019, he founded the Liberal Right Party (DL) and ran on its behalf for the 2019 Romanian presidential election where he received a very modest result, thereby by failing to qualify to the second round by a tremendous margin.
+Viorel Cataramă (born January 31, 1955) is a Romanian businessman and politician who founded the furniture manufacturer Elvila in 1990.
+In 2019, he founded the Liberal Right Party (DL) and ran on its behalf for the 2019 Romanian presidential election, where he received a very modest result and did not qualify for the second round.

 Early life

-He was born in Bacău, where he attended primary school and studied at the Lucrețiu Pătrășcanu high school (currently the Gheorghe Vrânceanu National College).
-He graduated from the Faculty of Commerce, from the ASE in 1980.
-In 2004 he became a doctor in economics, title awarded by the Bucharest Academy of Economic Studies.
+He was born in Bacău, where he attended primary school and studied at the Lucrețiu Pătrășcanu High School (currently the Gheorghe Vrânceanu National College).
+He graduated from the Faculty of Commerce of the Bucharest Academy of Economic Studies in 1980.
+In 2004 he became a doctor in economics, a title awarded by the Bucharest Academy of Economic Studies.

 Personal life

 He spent the first years after graduating as an economist at the Radio and TV Cassette Company in Bucharest.
-Since 1984 he has been an economist at Tehnoforestexport, and in 1987 he was appointed Director of the eastern Europe branch of the company BELCO.

-Since 1990, he has been the President and CEO of Elvila.
+Since 1984 he has been an economist at Tehnoforestexport, and in 1987 he was appointed Director of the Eastern Europe branch of the company BELCO.
+Since 1990, he has been the president and CEO of Elvila.